 Because it is so incredibly tiny, it cannot be contained easily.
 It is light, highly diffusive, and wants to escape back into the atmosphere immediately.
 When dissolved in water (which is what a generator bottle does), it is constantly fighting to break surface tension and evaporate.

 This microscopic size is the exact reason H₂ is so medically miraculous—it is so small that it can effortlessly cross the blood-brain barrier and penetrate deep into your cellular mitochondria to scavenge oxidative stress.
+The research by Ohsawa 2007 (PMID: 17486089) established hydrogen's role as a therapeutic antioxidant.

 But that same microscopic size makes it incredibly unstable in an open glass.